johndevman/install_profile_generator/README.txt

 Install Profile Generator

-This is a fork of https://www.drupal.org/project/install_profile_generator
+This is a (hopefully) temporarily fork of https://www.drupal.org/project/install_profile_generator until the module gets updated to support the most stable version of Drupal.

 Originally written by alexpott and Eli-T